Karachi Nuclear Power Complex

 The Karachi Nuclear Power Plant (or KANUPP) is a large commercial nuclear power plant located at the Paradise Point in Karachi, Sindh, Pakistan.

 Officially known as Karachi Nuclear Power Complex, the power generation site is composed of three commercial nuclear power plants.
 The K-1 commenced its criticality operations in 1971 whereas K-2 commenced operations in 2021 with a gross power capacity of 1100 MWt.
 The K-3, with a design similar to K-2, is due for official commissioning and commenced its criticality operations on 21 February 2022.

-The first nuclear power plant, which was later known as K-1, was commissioned with support from Canada whereas K-2 and K-3 have been supported by financing and investment provided by China and the International Atomic Energy Agency (IAEA).
+The first nuclear power plant, which was later known as K-1, was commissioned with support from Canada whereas K-2 and K-3 have been supported by loans, financing, and investment provided by China and the International Atomic Energy Agency (IAEA).
 After a lengthy and complicated negotiations with Canada, the Karachi Nuclear Power Plant was constructed by Canadian firms in 1965 and it went critical in August 1971 with a smaller CANDU-type reactor– it provided energy and generated electricity to whole city of Karachi.
 The site is protected and covered under the IAEA monitoring, which also provided funding for the site's expansion.

 The nuclear power plant is the first commercial nuclear plant in the Muslim world.